CredentialEngine/CredentialRegistry/docs/01_getting_started.md

 }
 ```

+Please note that you should replace the contents of resouce and resource_public_key fields with data you generated on the previous steps.
+In your public key you should replace end lines with `\n` symbols, and then paste the public key into the request.

 Let's store this JSON snippet in a file called `envelope.json`, so we can
 reference it in the next step.